dzlab/dzlab.github.io/_posts/2020-07-18-kubeflow-training.md

 See https://www.kubeflow.org/docs/components/training/ for more details.

-In this post, we will use:
+Rest of this post, we will use:
 * Docker Hub to host a tensorflow-based container image that contains the model training logic.
 * TFJob to describe the processes that will run the training in a distributed fashion.

-## Create a training image
+### Create a training image
 Create a repo on Docker Hub called `tf-dist-mnist-test` and login locally with `docker login`